-Gum is not permitted in the Jeannette Rankin school setting.
+Gum is not permitted in the school setting.
 Under special circumstances, a classroom teacher may allow gum in his/her classroom.
 No child should be sent to school with chewing gum.
 Hats may be worn outside during recess.
-Hats are not permitted to be worn inside the school building.

 HEALTHY SNACKS AND BIRTHDAYS